microideax/FeedforwardNet/codeGenerator/README.md

 For auto generation the user should

-- make sure thr net_config_params.txt and net_weights.txt has been generated and they are located at FeedforwardNet/fpga_cnn/caffe_converter folder
+1. make sure the net_config_params.txt and net_weights.txt has been generated and they are located at FeedforwardNet/fpga_cnn/caffe_converter folder.
-- Change the directory to codeGenerator folder
+2. Navigate codeGenerator folder
-- Run generator:
-  ./run_generator.sh
+3. Run generator with   ./run_generator.sh
     It will run python scripts for generation of construct_net.h, config.h and ff_test.cpp files
-- You will be prompted to enter the path to the folder with test images:
+    Follow the steps as this example.

+For example:
-“Please enter test image path: ”
+       (1) Please enter test image path:
        - Then you will be prompted to enter the types of input data, weights and output data.
         “Please enter the type of input: ”
 “Please enter the type of weights: ”
 “Please enter the type of output: ”
 - Next the path to test img is asked: